galvez/xmlwitch/README.markdown

 # xmlwitch

-xmlwitch is a reimplementation of [Ruby's Builder](http://builder.rubyforge.org/) library written and mantained by [Jonas Galvez](http://jonasgalvez.com.br/).
+[xmlwitch](http://pypi.python.org/pypi/xmlwitch/) is a reimplementation of [Ruby's Builder](http://builder.rubyforge.org/) library written and mantained by [Jonas Galvez](http://jonasgalvez.com.br/).
 It uses a very different technique (Python's context processors) but delivers an extremely similar syntax. xmlwitch leverages the with statement which makes it dependent on Python 2.5 and above.

+## history

+CHANGES:

+* Uses xml.etree.ElementTree rather than text mangling

+* Encoding and version are now optional (defaulting to utf-8 and 1.0)

+* Unless the encoding is altered, the XML prefix won't be included (it's optional anyway)

+* Cases such as namespace handling have been removed for now (to be reintroduced via full qnames)

+* Added some doctests

 ## the says-it-all usage example